Online Services in New Mexico

 - Apply for a commercial vehicle weight distance permit.

 - File a commercial vehicle weight distance tax return.

 - Manage your commercial vehicle online account.

 Compare vehicle insurance rates to find the coverage in New Mexico that suits your needs and budget.
 If you don't see the type of insurance you need below, consult our Insurance Center.
-Here you can also learn more on state insurance requirements specific to the Land of Enchantment.
+Here you can also learn more on state insurance requirements specific to the &State_Nickname&.